mundalo/mundalo/README.md

 ### Hi there 👋

-I’m currently a student at @hivehelsinki, a school belonging to the 42 Network, and I'm also doing the FullStack Open course, designed by the University of Helsinki.
+I’m currently a student at @hivehelsinki, a school belonging to the 42 Network.

-I'm currently taking the cs50ai course and working on C++ projects from Hive.
-Afterwards I'm planning on doing Hive's docker project and finishing the FullStack Open course.
+Current courses I'm taking:
+- CS50ai - Introduction to artificial intelligence with Python
+- FullStack Open course, designed by the University of Helsinki
+  - React, modern JavaScript based web programming, Node.js

+Current projects:
+- C++ projects from the CPP Piscine at Hive
+- docker

 Hive: C language, C++, python, docker, basis of network and security.
   At Hive I focused on sorting algorithms and how to best structure and collect various amount of data.

-FullStack Open: React, modern JavaScript based web programming, Node.js

-CS50ai: python, artificial intelligense

 Checkout my <a href="https://www.linkedin.com/in/miriam-m-olesen/">LinkedIn</a> for CV and/or contact information